-Submission Date 31-05-2016 16:04:40
+Submission Date 15 February 2017

 Organisation UNIVERSITY COLLEGE DUBLIN

-Reporting Year 2014-2015
+Reporting Year 2015 - 2016

 Full Name Roy Ferguson

 E-mail roy.ferguson@ucd.ie

 Which Part do you wish to complete?
 PART 2: Institution-led QA - Annual

-Submission Final Submission

-PART 2 - Section 1: Institution-led QA - Annual Quality Assurance and Enhancement System Developments

 A piece in relation to the evolution of quality assurance and enhancement systems to support strategic objectives in the reporting period.